Coin Buying Frenzy – Gold Sales Quadruple

 Other than rising risks and a negative-yielding environment, a lack of global growth was also named as a factor that gold can benefit from – the slower the growth, the lesser the risk of prices falling off.
 “Gold has tended to underperform in an environment of strong global growth, so whilst not an outright tailwind, slowing growth certainly eases the pressure on gold,” said the German Bank’s note.

 Is the government working on banning cash?
-Read about this here.china, cnbc, deutsche bank, george soros, germany, gold, international monetary fund, negative interest rates, newsmax, renminbi, russia, vladimir putin
+Read about this here.china, cnbc, deutsche bank, Featured, george soros, germany, gold, international monetary fund, negative interest rates, newsmax, renminbi, russia, vladimir putin